Computing the inverse geodesic length in planar graphs and graphs of bounded treewidth: Bounded treewidth

 \subsection{Final algorithm}

 We use the recursive approach of Cabello and Knauer~\cite{CabelloK09}.
-The idea is that graphs of small treewidth have small, balanced separators.
-Given a separation $A,B,S$ of the graph we use Lemma~\ref{lem:separation} to compute $\IGL(A,B)$, we also compute $\IGL(S,V(G)\setminus S)$ using shortest paths from $S$, and then solve recursively the problems for $A$ and $B$.
+The idea is that graphs of small treewidth have small, balanced separators with the property that adding edges between all pairs of vertices of the separator does not increase the treewidth.
+Given such a separation $A,B,S$ of the graph we use Lemma~\ref{lem:separation} to compute $\IGL(A,B)$, we also compute $\IGL(S,V(G)\setminus S)$ using shortest paths from $S$, and then solve recursively the problems for $A$ and $B$.
 For the recursive problems, we add edges between the vertices of the separator $S$ whose length is equal to the length of the shortest path in $G$.
 Thus, the distances between vertices in $A$ and $B$ are correct in the recursive calls.
 Also, adding those edges does not increase the treewidth of the graphs used in the recursion.
 A bit of care is needed to avoid that distances between vertices of $S$ are counted more than once; it is easy to handle this by subtracting the terms that are counted twice.

-Now we have two regimes depending on whether we want to assume that the treewidth is constant, as done in~\cite{CabelloK09}, or whether we want to consider the treewidth a parameter, as done in~\cite{BringmannHM18}.
+Now we have two regimes depending on whether we want to assume that the treewidth is constant, as done in~\cite{CabelloK09}, or whether we want to consider the treewidth a parameter, as done in~\cite{BringmannHM20}.
 This difference affects the time to find a tree decomposition and a balanced separator.
 In both cases we use that an $n$-vertex graph with treewidth $k$ has $O(kn)$ edges~\cite{b-pkagb-98}.

 \begin{theorem} Let $k\ge 2$ be an integer constant.
 For graphs $G$ with $n$ vertices and treewidth at most $k$, we can compute $\IGL(G)$ in $O(n \log^{k+2}n \loglog n)$ time. \end{theorem} \begin{proof} We obtain a tree decomposition of width $k$ in $O(n)$ time using the algorithm of Bodlaender~\cite{b-ltaft-96}, which takes $O(2^{O(k^3 \log k)} n)=O(n)$ time, when $k$ is a constant.
-From the tree decomposition we can obtain a separation $A,B,S$, such that $A$ and $B$ contain $\Theta(n)$ vertices each, and the separator $S$ has size $k$; see~\cite[Lemma 3]{CabelloK09}.
+From the tree decomposition we can obtain a separation $A,B,S$, such that $A$ and $B$ contain $\Theta(n)$ vertices each, the separator $S$ has size $k$, and adding edges between the vertices of $S$ does not increase the treewidth; see~\cite[Lemma 3]{CabelloK09}.
 We use Lemma~\ref{lem:separation} to compute $\IGL(A,B)$.
-Using the estimate of Lemma~\ref{lem:B(n,d)} and that the number of edges is $m=O(n)$, we spend
+Using the estimate of Lemma~\ref{lem:B(n,d)} and that the number of edges is $m=O(kn)=O(n)$, we spend

 time to compute $\IGL(A,B)$.
 Because of the divide-and-conquer approach and because each $A$ and $B$ have a constant fraction of the vertices, the recursion increases the running time by another logarithmic factor. \end{proof}